citsystems/jsify/sphinx/source/properties_exist.rst

 Checking if Properties Path Exists
 ==================================

-The `properties_exist` function in the Jsify library is a utility designed to check if a series of properties exist within a JSON-like object (`JsonObject`).
+The `properties_exist` function in the Jsify library is a utility designed to check if a series of properties exist within a JSON-like object (`Object`).
 This function is particularly useful for validating the presence of nested properties in complex data structures, ensuring that your code can safely access deeply nested data without encountering errors.

 The `properties_exist` function is a valuable tool for validating the presence of properties in JSON-like data structures, particularly when working with deeply nested objects.
 By using this function, you can avoid errors that might arise from accessing non-existent properties, making your code more reliable and easier to maintain.
 This utility is especially useful in scenarios where data structures are dynamic or partially defined, providing a simple and effective way to ensure the integrity of your data access patterns.